unum-cloud/usearch/c/README.md

 assert(count_renamed == count_removed);
 ```

-USearch can also be used for multi-indicies, where each key may map to multiple vectors.
+USearch can also be used for multi-indices, where each key may map to multiple vectors.
 That's a common case when implementing semantic search for long documents, where the entire documents can't fit into one input sequence in a transformer-model, and you have to split them into chunks.

 ```c